KabirDas007/GameHangman/README.md

 	warning.
 Tells the user the number of remaining warnings.<br>
   b.
 If the user has no remaining warnings, they should lose one guess.
-3. If the user inputs a letter that has already been guessed, prints a message telling the user the letter has already been guessed before.
+3. If the user inputs a letter that has already been guessed, prints a message telling the user the letter has already been guessed before.<br>
 	a.
 If the user has one or more warning left, the user should lose one warning.
-Tells the user the number of remaining warnings.
+Tells the user the number of remaining warnings.<br>
 	b.
 If the user has no warnings, they should lose one guess.
 4. If the user inputs a letter that hasn’t been guessed before and the letter is in the secret word, the user loses no​ guesses.